 Massage therapists work closely with clients to provide relaxation and wellness services.
-Using primarily their hands, massage therapists work to release tension throughout the body by applying pressure and vibration.
+Using their hands, massage therapists release tension throughout the body by applying pressure and vibration.
 There are various techniques involved in massage therapy which are both structured and unstructured.
 Massage therapists have a strong understanding of human anatomy and more specifically, muscles.
-Through the alleviation of stress in soft tissues of the body, massage therapists enable clients to move through daily life with greater ease.
+Through the alleviation of stress in soft tissue, massage therapists enable clients to move through daily life with greater ease.

 Massage therapists are certified professionals who must undergo training to legally begin their practice.
 Through the regulation of this profession, clients can rest easy knowing that the individual treating them is qualified to do so.
-Massage therapy training includes the teaching of different massage techniques as well as knowledge of human anatomy and musculature.
 Massage therapists are held accountable to standards of professional behavior and quality care.

-It is necessary for massage therapists to undergo extensive training as they work intimately with the soft tissues of the body.
-Without a proper understanding of these soft tissues, a massage therapist can cause bodily harm to their clients which may result in long-term consequences.
-However, even when massage therapists have been trained and are qualified to work in their chosen field, unwanted outcomes can still arise.
+Massage therapists work intimately with the soft tissues of the body.
+Without a proper understanding of these soft tissues, a massage therapist can cause bodily harm to their clients, resulting in long-term consequences.
+However, unwanted outcomes can still arise.

-Whenever a client is placing trust in a professional to provide them with proper care, it is important for that professional to be insured.
+Whenever a client places trust in a professional for proper care, it is important for that professional to be insured.
 Investing in insurance means that regardless of what happens, a massage therapist can mediate whatever negative outcome occurs.
 At one point in a massage therapist’s career, there is the possibility that they will accidentally injure a client.
 Similarly, there is the possibility that the customer will be displeased with the services provided and want a refund.
 Whatever happens, insurance provides massage therapists with peace of mind.

-When working closely with soft tissue, massage therapists run the risk of causing bodily harm to clients.
-As a result, it is important to invest in specific protections that cover the different circumstances that can arise.
-For example, if an accident occurs and a massage therapist is liable, insurance can cover damages to both finances and reputation.
-Professional Liability Insurance protects a massage therapist’s financial and reputational future.
-Similarly, Errors and Omissions Insurance protects a massage therapist in the event they make an error when providing care to clients.
+Working with soft tissue, massage therapists risk causing bodily harm to clients.
+So, it is important to invest in specific coverage of these cases.
+For example, an accident can occur and Professional Liability insurance financial and reputational damages.
+Similarly, Errors and Omissions (E&O) insurance protects an error in providing advice or care to clients.

-For massage therapists, an investment in insurance is a decision which can drastically impact one’s financial and reputational future.
-Even if a massage therapist has followed through with all the steps necessary to provide the highest degree of care to clients, there is still the possibility that an unwanted outcome will occur.
-With insurance, massage therapists can rest easy knowing that no matter what happens, they have a safeguard to protect them under all circumstances.
-Without insurance, even an accident can prove disastrous for a massage therapist.
+For massage therapists, insurance is can drastically impact professional future.
+Even if a massage therapist has followed all necessary steps of incredible client care, there is still the possibility of unwanted outcome.
+With insurance, you can rest easy under a safeguard to protect all occurrences.
+Without insurance, the slightest accident can be disastrous.